nywinewench/nywinewench.github.io/about.md

 title: About Julia Burke
 ---

-I am a writer with a special interest in labor issues, culture, and left-leaning politics.
-I also happen to love wine.
+I am either a wine lover who writes a lot or a writer who accidentally fell in love with wine, depending on where I start the story.

 In 2008 I wandered into a [Western New York winery](http://www.freedomrunwinery.com/) for a tasting and left with a job.
 In the small wine community of Niagara